satdarn/JUST-lang/README.md

 ```

 ## Variables

-There is a "Variable Space" of 26 integers each assigned to the corresponding alphabetic character A-Z
+There is a "Variable Space" of size MAX_VARIABLE integers

-using the $ as the opperand instead of a variable name will pop the value from the stack and use that as opperand
+Using the $ as the opperand will pop the value from the stack and use it as the opperand

+In the case of a variable name being replaced with the $, the opperand poped of the stack will
+be used to find the variable at the postion in the variable space

 ```
-SET A x // sets the variable A to the value x
-GET A // gets the variable A and pushes to the stack INCV A // increments the variable A
+DEF var x // creates a variable with name "var" and initalizes it with the value x SET var x // sets the variable "var" to the value x GET var // gets the variable "var" and pushes to the stack INCV var // increments the variable "var"
-DECV A // decrements the variable A
+DECV var // decrements the variable "var"
+INDEX_OF var // pushes the variable "var" 's position in the var space to the stack
 ```

 ## Looping

+The $ operator also applies to the variable for the conditionals for looping

 ```
 LABEL label // sets the jump point for looping
-JMP A label // if the variable A isnt 0 jump to label JMPZ A label // if the variable A is 0 jump to label
+JMP var label // if the variable var isnt 0 jump to label JMPZ var label // if the variable var is 0 jump to label
 ```